ibm-cloud-docs/vmware-service/common/iam-integration.md

 ## Procedure to re-enable IBM Cloud IAM SSO integration for VMware Cloud Director
 {: #iam-integration-procedure}

-You can disable SSO configuration disabled in VMware Cloud Director.
+You can disable SSO configuration that is disabled in VMware Cloud Director.
 When SSO is disabled, local authentication (auth-n) and authorization (auth-z) is managed locally in VMware Cloud Director by adding users in Director and creating policies in Director for the users.
 Use the following steps to reset the VMware Cloud Director configurations back to using {{site.data.keyword.cloud_notm}} IAM for auth-n and auth-z.

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vmware-service_short}}** from the left navigation pane.
 2. In the **{{site.data.keyword.vmware-service_short}}** table, click the **Cloud director sites** tab, then click an instance name.